stomt/stomt-unreal-plugin/README.md

 6. Add the StomtPlugin to your projects PublicDependencyModuleNames in the projects build.cs if you have c++ code included.
 7. IF you do not have c++ code, use the Add New button in the editor and add a blank c++ class to your project.
 8. Copy the ProjectName/Content/Stomt folder into your content folder.
 9. Place the StomtActor in your scene and press play.
+(Press 'E' to toggle the widget on/off)
 10. Enter the AppId you obtained in the second step and your target username into the ```StomtWidgetBP``` Blueprint.

 ## Use our Sandbox!